Round as around as my apple. An apple is out of season.

 Apples are one of many fruits that contain a large amount of an enzyme called polyphenol oxidase.
 As its name suggests, it is capable of oxidizing polyphenols, molecules that play a variety of roles in plants, from protecting against infections to giving them their pigments.
-Polyphenol oxydase and the polyphenols themselves are stored in separate areas of the plant's cells, but when the cells are damaged—say, by slicing open an apple or dropping and bruising it—the cells are ruptured and the enzyme comes into contact with its prey...er...I mean substrate.
-With the help of oxygen, which is in the air around the damaged cells, the polyphenol oxidase initiates a series of chemical reactions, transforming the polyphenols and eventually producing melanins: brown pigments.
+Polyphenol oxidase and the polyphenols themselves are stored in separate areas of the plant's cells, but when the cells are damaged—say, when an apple is sliced open, or dropped and bruised—the cells are ruptured, and the enzyme comes into contact with its prey...er...I mean, substrate.
+With the help of oxygen, which is in the air around the damaged cells, the polyphenol oxidase initiates a series of chemical reactions, transforming the polyphenols and eventually producing melanins—brown pigments.

-Preventing browning, then, becomes a question of how to put a halt to enzymatic browning.
-There are scores and scores of scholarly articles out there that have examined this in depth—after all, there's a pretty big financial incentive for the produce industry to find a solution, since as much as 50% of some produce is lost annually due to the process.
+Preventing browning, then, becomes a question of how to put a stop to enzymatic browning.
+There are scores and scores of scholarly articles out there that have examined this in depth—after all, there's a pretty big financial incentive for the produce industry to find a solution, since as much as 50% of some types of produce is lost annually due to the process.

 Most solutions involve blocking the oxygen in one way or another, reversing the oxidation reaction, changing the pH of the environment, or halting the reaction through exposure to either high or low temperatures.

-Often, on the industrial scale, these methods are used in concert with each other to maximize their effect, say by combining the powers of ascorbic and citric acids.
-But that's not practical for the home cook who just wants to stave off browning for a short period—you know, so the apple slices don't turn a spongy mud color while they sit on your cocktail party's cheese tray.
+Often, on the industrial scale, these methods are used in concert to maximize their effect—say, by combining the powers of ascorbic and citric acids.
+But that's not practical for the home cook who just wants to stave off browning for a short period.
+You know, so the apple slices don't turn the color of a muddy sponge while they sit on your cocktail party's cheese tray.

-Here's the short version: The best way to prevent browning is to soak the cut fruit in a saltwater solution (1/2 teaspoon kosher salt per cup of water) for 10 minutes; then drain and store until ready to use.
-The mild salt flavor can be rinsed off with tap water before serving—the best part is that even after rinsing, the browning is still just as effectively reduced.
+Here's the short version: The best way to prevent browning is to soak the cut fruit in a saltwater solution (half a teaspoon of kosher salt per cup of water) for 10 minutes, then drain and store until ready to use.
+The mild salt flavor can be rinsed off with tap water before serving.
+The best part is that even after rinsing, the browning is still just as effectively reduced.